Antisunny/FreqUsedCustomCmds/RNA-seq/R-diagrams/scatter_volcano_plot.md

 >Note
 > - The size of the dots can be specified at `geom_point(alpha=0.9,size=1,na.rm=TRUE)`
 > - Smaller size means more dense dot distribution
+> - The data is obtained using `DEGseq2`, a R package

 ## using basic R packages